FeiyouG/commander.nvim/README.md

 2. Command will look for a new field called `commander` in `LazyPlugin`.
-    The value of the field is expected to be `CommanderItemp[]`, and commander can automatically add those comamnds too.
+    The value of the field is expected to be `CommanderItemp[]`, and commander can automatically add those commands too.

     For example:
     ```lua